sharedgithub/myTestRepo/test/manFund/lamds.md

-			some of them going through a difficult phase of life some might be in a project for too long and they want to do something else see if they are not able to work due to lack of specific skill or confidence
+			some of them going through a difficult phase of life some might be in a project for too long and they want to do something else see if they are not able to work due to lack of specific skill or confidence Meeting other expectations of manager : Like helping other team or doing some other work which managers delegates. sometimes manager delegates their work to others

 ###chanlenges as individual
 iot is full of challenge working as Individual contributor is challenge lots of delta you have to go through lots of documentation to understand the underlying functionality and to meet the deadlines at the same time. so many kind of testing required to signoff that functionality so its important to decide what kind of testing is in scope and which all functionality need to be tested